From the FumeFX menu you can create FumeFX grid, all types of Sources, Effector, Gravity and perform other operations.

 Auto Switch Viewports - When enabled, whenever you select any perspective viewport, the GPU Viewport Display will become activate within it.
 Otherwise, the GPU viewport will activate only when FumeFX grid is re - selected.

-Overlay Information - Allows you to overlay various information in the lower - bottom corner of the 3ds Max viewport.
+Overlay Information - Allows you to overlay various information in the lower - bottom corner of the Maya viewport.

 Export Preview During Simulation - FumeFX has ability to create preview while simulating.
 It can output only .png image sequence.